 Roosevelt Moves South

 In 1987, after a nuclear power plant was built in Perry, Ohio right next to Roosevelt, Bill decided to move his camp from the shores of Lake Erie to Leesville Lake!
 The boys’ old cabins were moved on flatbed trucks from the shores of Lake Erie to the Roosevelt Hill.
-That started a new era and a co-ed camp was born.
+That started a new era and a co-ed summer camp was born.

 Changes in Ownership

 Debbie and Andrew, the Co-Directors, worked hard to improve the programming and overall quality of camp.
 During the summer of 2015, Andrew passed away unexpectedly.
 Despite this sudden tragedy, Debbie kept camp running well for the rest of the summer.

 In the fall a long time camper, counselor and veteran teacher, Joe Mendes, heard about the summer camp's need for a new owner.
 In a whirlwind two months, Joe and his wife Cynthia Larsen considered the opportunity and then took the plunge and bought the camp.

 Moving Forward - Going Strong

 Just like the other directors, Joe has a passion for camp.
 He dreamt for years of being a summer camp director.
 He spent five years in his 30's -- working a variety of camp jobs from maintenance to director -- as part of his quest to find a camp, but it wasn’t to be.
 So, in the year 2000, he returned to teaching and 15 years later, his dream unexpectedly came true.

 At home, Joe has an old file cabinet in his attic labeled "Camp of Dreams."
 It's packed full of tattered file folders long stashed away.
 Now those dreams are a reality.
 Still, today he’ll tell you: "Forget about that file cabinet.
 Forget about my dreams.
 The time is now!
 We're busy making dreams come true for a new generation of campers!"

 Joe and Cynthia aim to direct a high quality summer camp program and make major improvement to the camp's facilities.
 They are well on their way.
 Without a doubt, under Joe’s leadership, Camp Roosevelt-Firebird is going strong.